Overview of Juvenile Idiopathic Arthritis (JIA)

 - Corticosteroids.
 When injected into an affected joint, these strong inflammation-fighting drugs usually bring fast relief, though it is not always long lasting.
 In certain situations, they are given by mouth or intravenously, especially for systemic JIA and occasionally to alleviate severe symptoms from other types of JIA.
 Because they are powerful drugs with many possible side effects, doctors typically prescribe the lowest dose of steroids necessary and taper off as quickly as possible.

 Physical therapy can be an important part of JIA treatment.
 The doctor may recommend physical therapy to help:

 - Relieve pain.

-Treating juvenile arthritis often requires a team approach that involves your child and his or her family and a number of different health professionals.
+Treating juvenile idiopathic arthritis typically requires a team approach that involves several different health care providers.

 Other members of your child’s health care team may include:

 - Mental health professionals, who can help children cope with difficulties in the home and at school that may result from their medical condition.